USU-Security/oip/README.md

 Distribution
 ------------

-Mirrors are available at following location:
+While mirrors are available at following location for older distributions they longer actively maintained:

 http://mirror.usu.edu/usu-security/dists/

-The repository keyring is located at the following location:
+The repository keyring is located at the following location but has expired:

 https://raw.githubusercontent.com/USU-Security/oip/master/usu_archive_keyring.gpg

+We encourage you to compile oip for the latest operating system distributions e.g., Ubuntu Noble.

 Colors
 ------